4R3B3LatH34R7/Excel-VBA-Sample-WithEvents-with-Class/README.md

 Therefore, in order not to waste my time and energy thinking about a solution for that question, I am hereby sharing that code.</br>

 The .frm and .frx files should be place in the same folder.
-But only .cls and .frm needs importing from VBIDE-File-Import menu.
+But only .cls and .frm needs importing from VBIDE-File-Import menu.</br>

 ![Naming_UserForm_Controls](Images/Userform_for_Class_example.png)</br>
 The UserForm controls should be renamed as in the image above.